Restylane Injections

 Safety information

 Most dermal fillers like Restylane are considered to be relatively safe, non-invasive cosmetic treatments, but they are not without potential risks.
-The most common adverse effects are:
+The most common side effects are:

 • Swelling, redness, pain, bruising, itching, or tenderness at the injection site